 Any woodland clearing associated with the proposed pier clearing will be regulated when a pier permit is requested from MDE.
 The Critical Area Commission will comment on this pier installation during the permit process with MDE.
 The Maryland-National Capital Park and Planning Commission (M-NCPPC) is not part of the pier permit process.

-Technical revisions to the CP are required, prior to certification, and have been included as conditions in the Recommendation section of this staff report.
+Technical revisions to the CP are required prior to certification, and have been included as conditions herein.

 Chesapeake Bay Conservation and Planting Agreement